-- F. Client-Centered Care Planning: Case managers shall perform the following client-centered tasks regarding care planning: - 1.
-Case Manager Task: Case managers shall concentrate on assisting clients to identify: - a.
+- Case Manager Task: Case managers shall concentrate on assisting clients to identify: - a.
 What the client identifies as problems; - b.
 What solutions are available to alleviate the problems; and - c.
 Whether the solutions are possible or feasible. - 2.
-Commitment: The client's commitment to the plan is crucial as well as the commitment of the family, caregiver or other informal providers. - 3.
-Case Manager Role: The case manager should use communication skills to enable the client to perform the following care planning tasks (or the caregiver in the absence of client capability): - a.
+Commitment: The client's commitment to the plan is crucial as well as the commitment of the caregiver and/or designee. - 3.
+Case Manager Role: The case manager should use communication skills to enable the client to perform the following care planning tasks (or the caregiver and/or designee in the absence of client capability): - a.
 Understand goals; - b.
 Appraise resources; and - c.
 Decide on a course of action. - 4.
-Case Manager Identification of Goals: In some instances, case managers may identify additional goals that they should discuss with the client and, if agreeable, add to the care plan. - G. Consideration of Most Appropriate Resources: In completing the care plan, the case manager shall consider the most appropriate resources to provide the services outlined in the care plan.
-The client must be given the opportunity to participate in the selection of service providers. - 1.
-Non-DOEA Services: Non-DOEA funded sources include family and friends, volunteers, support groups, Medicare, Medicaid, health maintenance organizations (HMO), social health maintenance organization (SHMO), corporation/employee assistance programs, private insurance, association, religious/other and local government.
+Case Manager Identification of Goals: In some instances, case managers may identify additional goals that they should discuss with the client and, if agreeable, add to the care plan. - F. Consideration of Most Appropriate Resources: In completing the care plan, the case manager shall consider the most appropriate resources to provide the services outlined in the care plan.
+The client must be given the opportunity to participate in the selection of service providers. - Non-DOEA Services: Non-DOEA funded sources include family and friends, volunteers, support groups, Medicare, Medicaid, health maintenance organizations (HMO), social health maintenance organization (SHMO), corporation/employee assistance programs, private insurance, association, religious/other and local government. - a.
+Service Development: These services can and should be developed to effectively address client needs as an alternative to purchased services from providers of DOEA funded services.